w3c/wai-curricula/content/content-author/multimedia.md

   * multimedia formats, such as audio and video
   * multimedia types, such as live and prerecorded
   * user needs
-  * governmental regulations and other policy requirements
+  * government regulations and other policy requirements
 * explain the following accessibility best practices for audio and video content:
   * use clear audio, language, and speech to help users understand the content
   * ensure sufficient contrast ratio for video text to enhance text readability